3 Smart Strategies to Fuel eCommerce Customer Engagement

 - Adding new elements such as banners to enhance engagement (Example case study)

-A form analysis can be run for understanding how users interact with forms.
+A form analysis can be run to understand how users interact with your forms.
 This interaction allows you to fetch insights from drop-offs per field, time taken to fill the form, fields ignored, and so on.
-This data can be used further for fixing the pain points that users face, and optimize web forms for more engagement and conversions.
+This data can be used further to fix pain points and optimize web forms for more engagement and conversions.

 Feedback and insights gathered from on-page surveys can also be used for improving on-site user engagement.
 For example, if a user spends more than five minutes on a product page, a survey can be triggered to find out whether the user intends to buy something or is searching for something specific.

-- Leveraging the emotional connection that consumers form with brands
+- Deepening the emotional connection that consumers have with your brand, and using emotions to drive engagement

-- Deploying user behavior data and insights to track and improve on-site interactions
+- Encouraging customer participation across the website and social media.
+Deploying user behavior data and insights to track and improve on-site interactions